JakeHub852/bootdev-progress/progress-log.md

 - More practice.
 - Completed **``area-sum``** which takes a list of rectangles where each rectangle is a dictionary and calculates the area of each rectangle and returns the sum of all areas.
 - Working on a problem that converts a list of strings into a single string with each word seperated by a ",".

+## 2025-06-18
+- Finished final problem on converting list of strings into a single string.
+- Can be found in code-snippets/practice **``join-strings``**.

+## 2025-06-19
+- Coming to the end of the basics course so just some light revision for today.

+## 2025-06-20
+- Read a nice little piece by Tim Peters, a long time Pythonista.
+- The Zen of Python can be found in concepts/basics

+## 2025-06-21
+- Fineshed basics course today.
+- This course was a solid introduction to Python.
+The lessons were well explained and structured in a way that kept things engaging.
+- A few sections were tricky, but nothing ever felt too overwhelming.
+Overall, it was a good balance of challenge and clarity.
+- Looking forward to building on this foundation in the next course.